cscheid/cscheid.net/advice/students.md

 excitement get us ahead of the truth.
 I want you to become comfortable at staring at ideas (both mine and your own) that you want to be true, and learning to spot the ones that are not[^1].

+In addition, when *you* are navigating towards the unknown, the unknown is unknown to *me* too!
+So, inevitably in the course of your studies, your job will be to teach me, because by definition, no one else will have been where you are.
+Wild, huh?
+What this means is that I can teach you how to succesfully "live on the edge", but you should expect to know things that I don't, and that you will need to make an effort to explain them to me.

 ## workflow, or command-line bullshittery